Unity-Technologies/Graphics/Packages/com.unity.visualeffectgraph/Documentation~/sample-content.md

 - **VFXOutputEventPlayAudio**: When it receives an Output Event with the name you specify, this helper script plays a sound from an AudioSource
 - **VFXOutputEventPrefabSpawn**: When it receives an Output Event with the name you specify, this helper script spawns an invisible Prefab from a pool of Prefabs.
 It spawns them at a given position and rotation.
 It also manages the life of the Prefab based on the Event's [lifetime attribute](Reference-Attributes.md).
 When the Prefabs spawns, you can use **VFXOutputEventPrefabAttributeHandler** scripts to configure the Prefab's child elements.
 For more information, see [Using VFXOutputEventPrefabSpawn ](#using-vfxoutputeventprefabspawn).
 - **VFXOutputEventRigidBody**: When it receives an Output Event with the name you specify, this helper script applies a force to a [RigidBody](https://docs.unity3d.com/ScriptReference/Rigidbody.html).
-- **VFXOutputEventRigidBody**: When it receives an Output Event with the name you specify, this helper script triggers a [UnityEvent](https://docs.unity3d.com/ScriptReference/Events.UnityEvent.html).
+- **VFXOutputEventUnityEvent**: When it receives an Output Event with the name you specify, this helper script triggers a [UnityEvent](https://docs.unity3d.com/ScriptReference/Events.UnityEvent.html).

 ### Using VFXOutputEventPrefabSpawn